nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 NaN.
 ```

 Each object has an attribute.
-Attribues can be part of an object of R. These include
+Attributes can be part of an object of R. These include

 * names
 * dimnames